Biohazard and Sewage Emergency Tips

 24 Hour Emergency Service

 Biohazards like flood water or sewer backups should be considered an emergency and dealt with as quickly as possible.
-SERVPRO of Denver East has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.
+SERVPRO of Denver East and Southwest has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.

 We are proud to serve our local communities: